google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/edit-dom.markdown

   dom:
     - The DOM tree view in the Chrome DevTools Elements panel displays the DOM structure of the current web page.
     - Live-edit the content and structure of your page through DOM updates.
-    - Updating the in-memory DOM tree **doesn't** modify the source files.
+    - Updating the in-memory DOM tree doesn't modify the source files.
 Reloading the page erases any DOM tree modifications.
     - Watch for changes to the DOM using DOM breakpoints.
 remember:
-  current-tree:
-    - The DOM tree view shows the current state of the tree; it may not match the HTML that was originally loaded for different reasons.
-For example, you can modify the DOM tree using JavaScript; the browser engine can try to correct invalid author markup and produce an unexpected DOM:
+  delete-node:
     - If you delete a node by accident, use <strong>Ctrl + Z</strong> (or <strong>Cmd + Z</strong> on Mac) to undo your last action.
   chrome-extensions:
     - Many Chrome extensions add their own event listeners onto the DOM.
 If you see a number of event listeners that aren't set by your code, you may want to reopen your page in an Incognito window.
 Incognito windows prevent extensions from running by default.
 ---
 {% wrap content %}

-The DOM tree is a tree of DOM nodes that represent individual HTML elements, such as `<body>` and `<p>`.
-For ease of reading, the DOM tree view displays the HTML element tags instead of the DOM node types: for example, `<p>` instead of `HTMLParagraphElement`.

 [Inspecting an element](tools/iterate/inspect-styles/basics?hl=en#how-to-inspect-a-page) shows you the DOM nodes for a rendered element in the browser.

 ![Inspect DOM nodes for an element animation](animations/right-click-inspect-element.png)

-{% include modules/remember.liquid title="Note" list=page.remember.current-tree %}

 {% include modules/toc.liquid %}